Applications and arranging matters

 - You need to apply to the Board of Examiners for this deletion within three (3) working days after the result of the examination is published.
 You can do so by using the form ‘deletion grade’.

-- The grade cannot be for a grade for a (research) seminar.
+- The grade cannot be for a (research) seminar, practical or thesis (both Research Colloquium and Master’s thesis).
 A pass grade for such courses cannot be deleted.

 - The grade is deleted from the administration.
 This deletion is final; the examination is supposed not to have been taken.
 You cannot rescind this decision.